 Cook Memorial Library is bringing free family passes to participating cultural institutions.
 Library patrons can check out the passes just like a book and gain entrance at no cost.
 County cards must pay for membership to access this service.
-Come in today and get your free admission to these fine institutions:
+Come in today and get your free admission to these fine museums: